caffinc/caffinc.github.io/_posts/2015-11-10-tensorflow-windows.md

     Unable to find image 'b.gcr.io\tensorflow\tensorflow:latest' locally
     repository name component must match "[a-z0-9](?:-*[a-z0-9])*(?:[._][a-z0-9](?:-*[a-z0-9])*)*"

 *Come on...* This made no sense.
 Why was it trying to find it locally?
 And why wouldn't it download from a remote location?
 The repository name was from Google and it was obviously tested!
 (Right?)
-I opened up the [repository URL](b.gcr.io/tensorflow/tensorflow) in my browser and it gave me a `404`.
+I opened up the repository URL (b.gcr.io/tensorflow/tensorflow) in my browser and it gave me a `404`.

 I thought "Well, let me just `pull` the repository to see if that works..." and it did!